AppOptics is a brand new SaaS product that helps Devops teams effectively monitor their infrastructure and applications.

 The legacy sidebar navigation wasn't very robust.
 It worked for the product in it's introductory state but wasn't extremely future-proof or friendly to new users.

 Reviewing session replays would reveal an incredible amount of visits to the navigation to re-learn what was available in the product.
-Since 100% of users were new to this product, putting the best features of it inside a permanently collapsed sidebar was not helping the customer become more acclimated.
+Since Appoptics was just released, 100% of users were new to this product and I felt putting the best features of it inside a permanently collapsed sidebar was not helping the customer become more acclimated.

 Besides user research insight, there were a few subjective improvements from a grid-based layout perspective of dashboard design that became apparent during initial prototyping.